MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

 ![Screenshot that shows the Allow data movement option on the Copilot & AI capabilities page.](media/allow-data-movement-v2.png)

 The presence of the **Allow data movement** option indicates that the location of your Business Central environment (that is, the geography where data is processed and stored) differs from the Azure OpenAI Service geography that Copilot uses.
 To enable Copilot, you must allow data movement between geographies.
-[Learn more about data movement](ai-copilot-data-movement.md).
+Learn more in [Copilot data movement across geographies](ai-copilot-data-movement.md).

 To allow data movement outside your geographical region, follow these steps: